Developer-Students-Clubs-MESCOE/HacktoberFest-Todo-list-in-React/README.md

 A simple to-do list in React

 ## Functionalities

-* textbox to enter the list
+- textbox to enter the list
-* display the list
+- display the list
-* delete items from list
+- delete items from list
-you can add your own functionalities too.
+- You can add your own functionalities too.

+## How to contribute?

+1. Fork this repository into your github account
+2. then clone this project into your local machine `git clone https://github.com/Developer-Students-Clubs-MESCOE/To-do-list-in-React.git`
+3. make a new branch `git checkout -b branch-name`
+4. push your code into this branch.<br/>
+   `git add .`
+   `git commit`
+   `git push origin branch-name`
+5. Make a Pull request

 ## Available Scripts